The Best chords

 Tina Turner's most recent album was 2009's Tina!: 50th Anniversary Tour.
 It featured some of her best works and also featured a new song, I'm Ready, which showcased her incredible voice and songwriting abilities.

-Songs by Tina Turner on this site:
+Other songs by Tina Turner on this site:

 Back to 80's Music Back To Top